Radios I Have Known

 You can tell if you have Version 2 by looking at the front of the radio.
 The five round function buttons are now numbered 1 through 5.

-The Version 2 update fixes the AGC problem for AM reception, making the radio far more useful on AM.
-FM performance continues to be excellent and weather-band performance remains very good.
-The display screen is slightly sharper and brighter.
-All in all, Version 2 really is an upgrade.
-If you want to buy the CC Pocket, this is the one to buy.
+The Version 2 update fixed the AGC problem for AM reception, making the radio far more useful on AM.
+FM performance continued to be excellent and weather-band performance remained very good.
+All in all, Version 2 really was an upgrade.
 I commend C. Crane for listening to user complaints and acting so quickly to upgrade the radio.

 Conclusion

-It's well worth $60 plus shipping.
-A few things could be better.
+A few things could have been better.
 The memory presets, for example, seem convoluted to use once you get past the first five.
 I would have added a separate button just to manage the memory banks, or use the up and down buttons for that purpose.
-An "Easy Tuning Mode", similar to that offered by some Tecsun radios -- essentially a separate set of memory presets stored when scanning the band -- would have been extremely handy, too.
-I'd use the CC Pocket as my primary travel radio if it had such a feature.
-There's no bass boost.
-No plug-in antenna wire is included, which is something Sangean has been very good about including with its radios.
-The numeric display (in Version 1) could be a little bolder and easier to read when the dial light isn't on.
-It's not bad, but Sangeans and some Tecsuns have better displays.
-Version 2 improved the display slightly.
+In addition, no plug-in antenna wire is included, which is something Sangean has been very good about including with its pocket-sized radios.